sguitjens/homework10/README.md

 2. Run `npm install`
 3. Run `node main.js`
 4. Follow the prompts to enter your team data
-5. Open the `Output/index.html` in your browser to view the results
+5. Open the `Output/index.html` file in your browser to view the results
 6. If desired, you can run the unit tests using `npm run test` inside of the `test` directory

 ## Dependencies: